mmenestret/jdegoes.github.io/_posts/2016-07-27-fuck-twitter.md

 ---
 layout:       post
-title:        "Twitter's Fucked: Five Ways the Product Is Broken"
+title:        "Twitter's Fucked"
 description:  "The Twitter product is defective, broken beyond all hope of repair"
 category:     articles
 tags:         [twitter, social media, harassment, trolls, free speech]
 ---

-Twitter's fucked.
+Twitter's in trouble.

 No, I'm not referring to the fact that Twitter's stock is worth a fraction of what it used to be.
 Or that its revenue growth is abysmal.
 Or that Pokemon GO